stevene97/datavizsamples/README.md

-# heatmapsample
+# Folium Samples
-Sample of heat map made with Folium
+Samples of work done using Folium